gamblePants/List_of_Pairs/README.md

 ## Purpose

 For educational purposes (mainly my own).
 An exercise using lists, arrays and for-loops.
-This is an example of the type of question I have seen during a programming interview test.
+This is an example of a question I have seen in a programming interview.
 There are different ways of solving this question, in this case it is solved with 2 for-loops.

 ## How to run program